PurpleKingdomGames/indigo/indigo/docs/platform/loading-and-saving-data.md

----
-id: loading-and-saving-data
-title: Loading & Saving Data
+# Loading & Saving Data
----

 Sooner or later, you're probably going to need to load data into your game or save user data.